jamesmagoo/nostr-writer/README.md

 <a href="https://www.buymeacoffee.com/jamesmagoo" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>
 </div>

+## Writing On Nostr
+It's time to start building your blog, speaking to your audience, and publishing your work freely outside of any walled garden.

+With Nostr, you are not wed to any platform like Substack, Medium, or Twitter - who can all shut you down and delete your work with the push of a button.

+#### Why Nostr?
+1. **Ownership**: When you post on Nostr, you own your content.
+There's no platform claiming any rights to your work, so you can do what you want with it - republish it, sell it, etc.

+2. **Get Paid (No Middlemen)**: Nostr allows for direct monetization options, you can earn directly from your readers without sharing a percentage of your earnings with a platform like Substack or Twitter.

+3. **Readership Building**: Nostr allows writers to build and manage their own communities.
+This can foster a more personal and engaged readership compared to larger, more impersonal platforms.

+4. **Open-source and Community-driven**: As an open-source project, Nostr is driven by the community and its development is guided by the needs and wants of its users.
+You are not at the mercy of corporate decisions or profit-driven changes.

+5. **Cost-Effective**: Nostr does not charge you fees for using their platform, unlike platforms like Substack.
+This makes it an economical choice for writers, particularly those who are just starting out or those who want to maximize their earnings.

 ### Long-Form Content
 On Nostr you can write messages specifically tagged as "long-form".
 This tool publishes messages of this kind.
 Long-form content aggregators and clients such as www.habla.news specifically channel these messages to readers.
 There'll be much more in the future.. 😉
 ### Short-Form Content
-This tool focuses on publishing full Obsidian .md files in the long-form, however if you've got a short note to send out there - an idea or a quip - a short-form writer for the job is in the works.
+This tool focuses on publishing full Obsidian .md files in the long-form, however if you've got a short note to send out there - an idea or a quip - just toggle on short-form writer in settings.
+***

-## Security Notice
+### Security Notice
 This plugin stores your private key within your local Obsidian settings file, specifically in:
 ```
 <Vault Directory>/.obsidian/plugins/obsidian-nostr-writer/data.json